PUBLIC HEALTH ASSISTANT LABORATORIES DIRECTOR

 PUBLIC HEALTH ASSISTANT LABORATORIES DIRECTOR-CLINICAL LABORATORIES – MINIMUM REQUIREMENTS

-- Ph.D. in microbiology, immunology, or molecular biology from an accredited college or university.
+- Ph.D. or Dr.PH. in microbiology, immunology, or molecular biology from an accredited college or university.

 - Two years of experience serving in a managerial capacity beyond postdoctoral training within a clinical or public health laboratory setting performing functions related to molecular biology, microbiology, immunology and/or virology; analytical and biochemical testing; and related advanced molecular diagnostic techniques.

-- Board certification for Laboratory Directors of High Complexity Testing per CLIA guidelines at the time of application.
+- Board certification for Laboratory Directors of High Complexity Testing per CLIA guidelines within one year of appointment.
 For more information on the CLIA certification, please visit: https://www.cms.gov/Regulations-and-Guidance/Legislation/CLIA/Certification_Boards_Laboratory_Directors.

 - Valid driver’s license at time of appointment and throughout employment.

 Equivalent combinations of education and experience may be considered.